oracle-livelabs/oci/oci-cis-landing-zone/02-upload/upload.md

 3. If you are not already logged into your OCI tenancy, you will be taken to the login screen for authentication.
 Once authenticated, you will be presented with the __Create Stack__ menu for creating Resource Manager Stacks
 4. Check the _I have reviewed and accept the Oracle Terms of Use_ checkbox, and after a few seconds your screen should look something like this: ![Create Stack Screen](images/create-stack.png " ")

-_Working directory_ should be set to __oci-cis-landingzone-quickstart-main/config__
+_Working directory_ should be set to __oci-cis-landingzone-quickstart-main/config__.

 Set the _Name_ parameter to an appropriate name for the _Stack_.
-This will be what OCI uses as a display name for the Resource Manager Stack containing the Terraform files, configurations, and state going forward
+This will be what OCI uses as a display name for the Resource Manager Stack containing the Terraform files, configurations, and state going forward.

-Make sure that an appropriate Compartment is chosen for the _Create in Compartment_ field as well before moving on
+Make sure that an appropriate Compartment is chosen for the _Create in Compartment_ field as well before moving on.

-Once satisfied with the current settings for the stack, click the __Next__ button on the bottom-left corner of the UI and move onto _Lab 2: Configure Variables for Basic Deployment_
+Once satisfied with the current settings for the stack, click the __Next__ button on the bottom-left corner of the UI and move onto _Lab 2: Configure Variables for Basic Deployment_.